amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 until reboot.
 The latter behavior is the case with, for example, Turrican II and Grand Monster Slam (and many less significant titles).

-The CPU D-Cache option is available in OSD -> CPU & Chipset.
+The CPU D-Cache option is available in OSD -> System.

 Workbench: